What is Self-Insuring and Can It Save Me Money?

 Drawbacks of Self-Insuring

-One of the most significant disadvantages to self-protecting is underestimating how much money you need to have saved to cover a loss.
+One of the most significant disadvantages to self-protecting is underestimating how much money you need to save to cover a loss, or dismissing the fact that multiple losses can happen in a short time period.

 This might not be a big issue for small “claims,” but some losses you can’t anticipate might be much more expensive than you think.

-When you have to pay for a series of losses without being able to replenish your savings, self-insuring can become quite stressful.
+When you have to pay for a series of losses without being able to replenish your sinking funds, self-insuring can become quite stressful.

-You might also lack the discipline you think you have.
+You might also lack the discipline you think you have and take on financial risks that could threaten your future.

 Other Ways To Save On Insurance